19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Inspection by Authority

-150\.—(1) The Authority may inspect under conditions of secrecy, the books of an approved holding company, a securities exchange, a futures exchange, a recognised market operator, a person operating an exempt market, an exempt market operator, a designated clearing house, the holder of a capital markets services licence, an exempt person or a representative.
+150\.—(1) The Authority may inspect under conditions of secrecy, the books of an approved exchange, a recognised market operator, an exempt market operator, a person operating a clearing facility, a designated clearing house, an approved holding company, the holder of a capital markets services licence, an exempt person or a representative.

+[2/2009 wef 26/11/2010]

 [1/2005]